cjoakim/m26-js/README.md

 ### Release History

+* 2015-08-04  v0.4.0  Project ported project back to CoffeeScript from Typescript.
+* 2015-05-13  v0.3.2  Repackaged again, from a single merged m26-js.ts file.
+Tests enhanced.
+* 2015-05-12  v0.3.1  Renamed lib from m26.js to m26-js.js, etc, and repackaged.
+* 2015-05-12  v0.3.0  Project ported from CoffeeScript to Typescript, with m26.d.ts typings file.
 * 2014-11-09  v0.2.0  Corrected the English-to-Metric and Metric-to-English conversions.
 * 2014-11-06  v0.1.5  Fix require statement in examples documentation.
 * 2014-11-05  v0.1.4  Removed a spec_helper function.